jweir/estail/README.md

     go get && go build

 You should now have a binary file `estail`.
 Install in your PATH and you will be good to go.

+### Why

+I wanted to stream some log files from one machine to an ipad.

 ### Options